despairblue/furry-octo-dangerzone/04-concept/README.md

 <!--  TODO: remove konjunktiv -->
 Another idea is to utilize templates and data binding.
 Frameworks like [angular] or web components implementations like [polymer] support templates and two way data binding.
-Following I'm just concerning angular directives, but the same thing should be possible with web components.
+Following I'm just concerning angular directives, but the same should be possible with web components.

 An angular directive consists of a mostly logic less template and some javascript containing logic for creating the directive or reacting to events.

 For each node a directive is instantiated which creates a template rendering the node.
-Also for each child it has it creates a new instance of itself.
+Also for each child it creates a new instance of itself.

 **Example:**